tueboesen/Constrained-Neural-Networks/README.md

   nskip:
 ```

 Similarly, results in table two can be generated with train_water.py, though it should be noted that this takes significantly longer to run.
-The dataset required for `train_water.py` is too large for github, but can be found using DOI:
+The dataset required for `train_water.py` is too large for Github, but can be found using DOI:
 10.5281/zenodo.7981759, and needs to be downloaded and unpacked to ./data
 In order to produce any of the other results in table 2, the appropriate settings are changed in configuration file `./config/water_tables.yaml`.